Developing innovative immunotherapy approaches for pediatric hematological malignancies

 Read More

-Our laboratory is focused on developing immune cell therapies for hematological malignancies with a particular emphasis on AML and T-ALL.
-We have projects that address antigen discovery, tumor immune evasion, persistence and efficacy of CAR T cells, and cell-cell interaction within the tumor microenvironment.
+Our laboratory is focused on developing immune cell therapies for hematological malignancies with a particular emphasis on AML and T-cell acute lymphoblastic leukemia (T-ALL).
+We have projects that address antigen discovery, tumor immune evasion, persistence and efficacy of CAR T cells and cell-cell interaction within the tumor microenvironment.
 There are challenges unique to T-ALL and AML and developing innovative ways to overcome those hurdles will continue to define the driving force in our laboratory.

 As tumors are exposed to CAR T cells designed for a specific antigen, they have the potential to downregulate that same target.
 Not only is there a need to identify novel targets that are specific to the malignant cells, but it is essential to develop bi- or multi- antigen targeting techniques.
 Our lab is using a multi-omics approach, leveraging information from transcriptomics, proteomics, and genomics to determine what antigens are expressed on leukemia cells that aren’t expressed on normal tissues or native T cells and lead to antigen discovery.
-In addition, we are exploring potential antigen combinations and configurations that would prevent tumor adaptation and immune evasion.
+In addition, we are partnering with the Department of Structural Biology (Babu Lab) to develop potential antigen combinations and configurations that would prevent tumor adaptation and immune evasion.

 Leukemias, especially AML, maintain a highly immunosuppressive environment, so we need to identify ways to bypass or evade the immune response.
 To enhance the anti-tumor activity and persistence of CAR T cells, we are expressing different types of co-stimulatory molecules on our engineered effector cells.
 It will also be critical to evaluate our cells in accurate models that reflect the patient condition.
 As such, we are exploring the use of immunocompetent AML models.